HenningBuhl/low-resource-machine-translation/README.md

 python TrainBaseline.py --src-lang de --tgt-lang nl
 ```

 or use the sh.scripts.
-The arguments become pascal-case for the sh-scripts.
+Arguments that are internally passed to the python program become PascalCase for the sh-scripts.

 ```
 bash TrainBaseline.sh SrcLang=de TgtLang=nl
 ```

-The sh-scripts also support additional arguments:
+The sh-scripts also support additional arguments (these are in snake_notation):

 * SKIP_CONVERT: Skips the conversion of the notebook to a python file.
 This allows the python file to be manually edited and used without it being overwritten.
 * CONDA_PATH: The path of conda (uses miniconda default path if unspecified)
 * CONDA_ENV: The name of the conda env to use

+TODO is the order of experiments important?
+Only make it possible to train a tokenizer in Trainbaseline?

 ## Results